-SpaceX reinforcing heat shield of its Dragon spacecraft ahead of planned October flight
+SpaceX is reinforcing heat shield of its Dragon spacecraft ahead of planned October flight

 Finally, SpaceX and NASA are working with the Coast Guard to create a 10-mile “keep-out zone” around the spacecraft once its splashes down in the Atlantic Ocean or Gulf of Mexico.

 During the test mission, recreational boats swarmed the vehicle, still loaded with volatile propellant, after it landed in the Gulf of Mexico, creating a safety hazard.
-“We’re going to have more boats on the next go round, and make sure that the area is really clear of any other boats,” Koenigsmann said.
+“We’re going to have more boats on the next go-round, and make sure that the area is really clear of any other boats,” Koenigsmann said.

 The test mission saw Hurley and Behnken spend two months on the International Space Station before their return.
 Now SpaceX is scheduled to launch a crew of four astronauts — three Americans and one Japanese — in the wee hours of Oct.
 31. It would be the first operational flight of SpaceX’s Dragon spacecraft and the first time the company has flown four people at once on what will be a long-duration mission to the station, lasting six months.